 By ART group, we observed no difference in HIV disclosure and knowledge of partner HIV status.
 The proportion disclosing to, or knowing the HIV status of a partner did not differ between new and established partnerships either, contrary to our a priori hypothesis that HIV disclosure may be easier in new partnerships post linkage to care.
 Being on ART was not associated with increased sexual risk behaviours, consistent with other shorter-term studies in Africa [8, 36-38] that have also shown reductions in sexual risk behaviours with ART.
-Indeed, reports of unprotected sex were significantly lower among the ART group during follow-up which is a reassuring finding given the WHO recommends ART initiation upon HIV diagnosis [39], which will result in many more people on ART.
+Indeed, reports of unprotected sex were significantly lower among the ART group during follow-up, a reassuring finding given the WHO recommends ART initiation upon HIV diagnosis [39] which will result in many more people on ART.

 This study provides evidence that relationship-level characteristics determine partnership dissolution, the odds and frequency of sexual activity and the odds of unprotected sex, all of which influence onward HIV transmission.
 Living with a partner, longer partnership duration and higher reported relationship quality were associated with lower risk of partnership dissolution.
-Living with a partner and wanting more children with that partner were associated with all three sexual behaviour outcomes, specifically with increased odds and frequency of sexual activity, and higher odds of unprotected sex.
-Other relationship-level characteristics were found to be significantly associated with at least one of the sexual behaviour outcomes, including believing their partner had not had sex with others in the last 6 months (higher odds and frequency of sexual activity), being in a new partnership (higher odds and frequency of sexual activity), alcohol involved in last sex (higher odds of unprotected sex), not having disclosed HIV status to their partner (higher odds of unprotected sex), and having more equitable gender norms (lower odds of unprotected sex and lower frequency of sex) .
+Living with a partner and wanting more children with that partner were associated with increased odds and frequency of sexual activity, and higher odds of unprotected sex.
+Other relationship-level characteristics were found to be significantly associated with at least one of the sexual behaviour outcomes, including believing their partner had not had sex with others in the last 6 months (higher odds and frequency of sexual activity) and being in a new partnership (higher odds and frequency of sexual activity).

 The odds of unprotected sex were higher within partnerships if a partner had ever insisted to have sex when the participant didn’t want to, had ever been physically violent towards the participant, alcohol was involved in last sex, and the participant had inequitable gender norms.
 The odds of unprotected sex were lower when the participant had disclosed their HIV status to their partner.
-Kerridge et al, 2014, report similar findings regarding alcohol use and unprotected sex in Uganda and suggested that HIV care programmes need to combine alcohol reduction messaging and address gender norms when promoting condom use [40].
+Kerridge et al, 2014, report similar findings regarding alcohol use and unprotected sex in Uganda and suggested that HIV programmes promoting condom use combine alcohol reduction messaging and address gender norms [40].
 Clinic staff could tailor messages regarding HIV disclosure, condom use and partner testing by routinely asking questions about ongoing and new partners.
-They could also identify individuals who have experienced physical and sexual violence and may need particular support.
-Introducing the subject of relationships in the clinic setting could also identify individuals who desire to have children with their partner and would benefit from fertility support services.
+Staff could also identify individuals needing support around physical and sexual violence.
+Discussing relationships in the clinic setting could also identify individuals who wants children with their partner and would benefit from fertility support services.